ScottW514/terraform-provider-datapower/docs/resources/user.md

 > **NOTE**: [Write-only arguments](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments) are supported in Terraform 1.11 and later.

 - `id` (String) Name of the object.
 Must be unique among object types in application domain.
-- `password_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Specify the password for the account.
+- `password_wo` (String, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Specify the password for the account.
 The password must comply to the password policy in RBM settings.
   - CLI Alias: `password`

 ### Optional